faithmoyo/EcommShoppingCart/README.md

 ## Future Improvements
 Display Line Totals (Price x Quantity per line)<br />
+More UI feedback to enhance UX (toasts or text confirming action)<br />
-Maximum number entry for the quantity that can be ordered will be the available stock for that product Higher Test Coverage<br />
+Maximum number entry for the quantity that can be ordered will be the available stock for that product<br />
+Higher Test Coverage<br />